Locations

 • Fixed Entitlements: You purchase a service’s defined capacity.
 For example, an Integration Suite Standard Edition subscription might include a certain number of message transactions per month and one tenant, or a SAP HANA Cloud subscription might include X GB of storage and memory.
 This capacity is yours to use regardless of actual consumption (up to the limit).

 • Predictable Cost: You pay a predetermined fee (billed annually or quarterly) for the contract duration.
-This cost does not change with usage, so it offers budgeting certainty.
+This cost remains constant regardless of usage, providing budget certainty.
 Even if you use less than the subscribed quota, you still pay the full amount (so it’s wise to size subscriptions to your needs).
-If you need to exceed the quota, you usually must upgrade the subscription or buy add-on blocks – overage usage is not automatically allowed beyond the contracted amount.
+If you need to exceed the quota, you typically must upgrade your subscription or purchase add-on blocks – overage usage is not automatically permitted beyond the contracted amount.

 • Term and Renewal: The contract term is typically fixed (one to three years).
 You pay upfront when the term begins, and you can renew or adjust the subscription at the end.